Monis v The Queen: Background

 Man Haron Monis was alleged to have sent letters (and in one case, a recording on a CD) to parents, spouses and other relatives of Australian soldiers killed while on active service in Afghanistan (and in one case, to the mother of an Austrade official killed in a bombing in Indonesia).
 The letters contained expressions of sympathy to the relatives of the deceased, but also contained criticisms of the deceased: assertions that they were murderers of innocent civilians, comparisons of the body of one deceased soldier to the “dirty body of a pig”, and comparisons to Adolf Hitler.
 Copies of the letters were also sent to Australian politicians.

 Section 471.12 of the Code makes it an offence for a person to use a postal or similar service "in a way ... that reasonable persons would regard as being, in all the circumstances... offensive".

 Monis was charged with 12 counts under s 471.12 of the Commonwealth Criminal Code.
 In addition, Amirah Droudis was charged with eight counts of aiding and abetting Monis in the commission of those offences.

 Mr Monis and Ms Droudis claimed that s 417.12 violated the implied constitutional freedom of political communication.
-The New South Wales Court of Appeal rejected this argument and found the section was valid.
+The New South Wales Court of Criminal Appeal rejected this argument and found the section was valid.
 The case was appealed to the High Court.